module File:sig..end

 let@ file = select_file "/tmp" in

-print_endline ("Selected file : " ^ file)
+print_endline ("Selected file : " ^ file)instead of

 File.select_file "/tmp" (fun file ->